 The Convenience and Risks of Cloud Storage

-Google Drive, Dropbox, iCloud, OneDrive — cloud storage is widely used by individuals and businesses alike for the convenience of accessing files from any device.
+Google Drive, Dropbox, iCloud, OneDrive - cloud storage is widely used by individuals and businesses alike for the convenience of accessing files from any device.
 However, entrusting your data to a third party's servers carries inherent risks.
+The same principle applies to other cloud-dependent services like cloud gaming, where your data and activity flow through remote infrastructure.

 When thinking about cloud storage security, understanding the balance between "convenience" and "safety" is the starting point.